Mentors4EDU/Bisq-Proposal/README.md

 ## Project Launch

-*For sake of transparency, in regards to issue edits on consensus, you can see the draft history via the repo [here](https://github.com/Mentors4EDU/Bisq-Proposal).
+*For sake of transparency, in regards to issue edits based on consensus, you can see the draft history via the repo [here](https://github.com/Mentors4EDU/Bisq-Proposal).
 This is as of the writing of this proposal.*